+Lake Llanquihue is known for its vast waters and black sand shores.
+Puerto Varas, a colonial city famous for its German-style architecture, lies on its southwest shore.
 The lake has an area of about 330 sq mi (860 sq km) and is 22 mi (35 km) long and 25 mi (40 km) wide with depths of 5,000 ft (1,500 m).
-Puerto Varas, Llanquihue, and Puerto Octay lie on its shores and are popular resorts.
+Puerto Varas, Llanquihue, and Puerto Octay are popular resorts on its shores.

 Successive Piedmont glaciers created Lake Llanquihue's fan-like form during the Quaternary glaciations.
 The last glacial period is called the Llanquihue glaciation in Chile after the terminal moraine systems around the lake.